 The following protocol was used to determine the presence of E. coli and Salmonella enterica in addition to other heterotrophic bacteria (as determined using Plate Count Agar) in soil samples collected from a public park in Sheffield UK (a grassed area of playing field behind the former Lodge Moor Hospital).
 Four samples of soil were taken (0 - 3 cm) from under surface grassed soil contaminated with dog faeces (samples were taken directly from soil which had long exposure to faeces and not from under fresh material); the last sample was taken from an area not contaminated with faeces, i.e. an uncontaminated control.
 Samples (1 g) were suspended in (9 ml) autoclave-sterilised water in sterile 15 ml tubes and shaken at 70 g for 30 min.
-A serial dilution was performed, then dilutions from 10 to 10 were taken and (100 ml) of this suspension was then spread onto the surface of selective media for E. coli and Salmonella Spp.
+A serial dilution was performed, then dilutions from $10^3$ to $10^6$ were taken and (100 ml) of this suspension was then spread onto the surface of selective media for E. coli and Salmonella Spp.
 XLT4 and Plate Count Agar; the plates were then incubated in triplicate at 37°C overnight.
 Presumptive isolation was based on the use of selective media such as E. coli and XLT4 Salmonella Spp. agar media, followed by use of the Gram stain.
 In addition, the 16s rRNA gene dependant technique was used; DNA being extracted according to the Anachem Key prep-Bacterial DNA extraction kit; bacterial 16SrRNA gene was then amplified and sequenced.

 6.2.2.
-Effect of incubation of dog faeces in plastic bags left under ambient outside conditions water.
-Then a serial dilution from $10^3$ to $10^7$ was performed and (100 $\mu$ l) of the final suspension was then spread onto plates contained the selective media: HiCrome E. coli agar and Salmonella Spp XLT4, as well as Plate Count Agar.
+Effect of incubation of dog faeces in plastic bags left under ambient outside conditions

+A variety of fresh dog faeces were collected from dog bins from Weston Park.
+Samples were placed in black plastic bags and left exposed to ambient weather conditions on the roof of the Firth Court building from the middle of May until the middle of June, 2012.
+Samples (1 g) of the faeces were diluted in (9 ml) in sterilised water.
+Then a serial dilution from $10^3$ to $10^7$ was performed and (100 μl) of the final suspension was then spread onto plates contained the selective media: HiCrome E. coli agar and Salmonella Spp XLT4, as well as Plate Count Agar.
 Plates were incubated in triplicate at $37^{\circ}$ C for 18-24 h.